The Purpose of the Different Sections of GRE

 Preparation for any examination begins with gathering the required information regarding the various features of the test and the GRE is no different.
 All prospective candidates of colleges in the USA have to appear for this examination.
 This test will measure your skills in analytical writing, grammar and quantitative analysis.
 In other words it will test all that you have learnt during your undergraduate years.
 However, before you take the test you must know the various features of the exam and they are discussed in the following sections.

 Know Your GRE Exam

 GRE is the abbreviation for Graduate Record Examinations.
-It was revamped in the year 2011 and the GRE revised General Test replaced the original GRE General Test.
-The GRE exam has 2 formats, viz, the computer based test and the paper based test.
+It was revamped in the year 2011 and the GRE revised General Test replaced the original test.
+It has 2 formats, viz, the computer based test and the paper based test.

 Although in most test centers the computer based examination is held, yet in places where there is an unavailability of computers or internet, the traditional paper based format of the examination is held.
 If you want to know the format that you will be appearing for then click on the following link:http://www.ets.org/bin/getprogram.cgi?test=gre